ovis-hpc/distribution/ovis-4.toss3.base/README.md

 ### Build notes:

 The rpms here are NOT relocatable in any way.
-They omit the SOS store and its python dependencies and the papi-related samplers.
+They omit the SOS store and ldms sos plugin.

 Daemons install to /usr
 Runtime files appear in /var/run